lyoshida/conference-central/README.md

 The session is implemented as being a child of Conference.
 This makes it easier to retrieve sessions from a specific conference.
-Each session has a field which holds the speaker name (String) and we can do a simple query to retrieve sessions of a particular speaker:
+Each session has a field which holds the speaker name (String) and we can do a simple (string) query to retrieve sessions of a particular speaker.
+As the app needs to make some queries filtering by the speaker, it would be useful to use a string as it is automatically indexed.
+This is also true for the session type field.

 `sessions = sessions.filter(Session.speaker == request.speaker)`

+The `date` and `startTime` fields were added as types date and time respectively.
+If we need to sort these, the would be sorted chronologically and it makes sense to use these types for that.

 ## Additional queries